tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - Any changes should be reflected in the documentation.
 - When modifying role permissions or access controls, ensure both `ROLES_AND_PERMISSIONS.md` and the corresponding policy files are updated.
 - Request the AI to update its Memories when significant changes occur.

-## Known Issues

-### Pagination
-- **Issue**: The pagination system is not respecting the `per_page` parameter correctly.
-- **Symptoms**:
-  - The URL updates with the selected `per_page` value
-  - The page size selector shows the correct selected value
-  - However, the number of items displayed remains at the default (20)
-- **Affected Files**:
-  - `app/controllers/concerns/page_sizeable.rb`
-  - `app/views/shared/_page_size_selector.html.erb`
-  - `test/system/page_size_selector_test.rb`
-- **Next Steps**:
-  - Check if the pagination is being overridden by any default scopes
-  - Verify the pagination parameters are being passed correctly to the database query
-  - Add more detailed logging to trace the pagination flow

 ## KISS Principle Guidelines